benjbuch/octo_waffle/part_11-tidying_tables.md

 Data can be tabulated in one of two ways: A tidy and a messy one.

-> If each variable forms a column, and each row represents a single
+> If each variable forms a column, each row represents an observation,
-> observation, and each cell a single value, we refer to this as **tidy
+> and each cell a single value, we have **‘tidy data’**.
-> data**.

 Having your data tidied is crucial for facilitating data manipulation, modelling, and visualization\!